Winifred Shantz Award for Ceramics

 About the Winifred Shantz Award for Ceramics

 The Winifred Shantz Award for Ceramics is presented annually by the Canadian Clay & Glass Gallery and is supported by the Keith and Winifred Shantz Fund for the Arts, held at Waterloo Region Community Foundation.
-This prestigious $10,000 award allows practising early-career ceramic artists to undertake a period of independent research or other activities that advance their artistic and professional practice.
+With $18,000 in prizes presented each year, this prestigious award allows practising early-career ceramic artists to undertake a period of independent research or other activities that advance their artistic and professional practice.
+The winner of the Winifred Shantz Award for Ceramics receives $10,000 and one of their artworks is acquired for the Gallery’s Permanent Collection.
 One runner-up will receive a prize of $5,000.
-Up to 3 finalists will also be selected who will each receive a prize of $1,000.
+Up to 3 finalists will also be selected, each receiving a $1,000 prize.
 Each summer, the winners and finalists of the Winifred Shantz Award for Ceramics and RBC Award for Glass will have their work presented in an awards exhibition held at the Gallery.

 Past recipients of the award truly represent the best of the emerging ceramic artists in Canada.
-Lael Chmelyk of Calgary, Alberta was the winner of the 2024 Winifred Shantz Award for Ceramics.
+Sami Tsang of Toronto, Ontario was the winner of the 2025 Winifred Shantz Award for Ceramics.
 Click here to learn more about the winners of the award in past years.

 About Winifred Shantz